-At the same time, incoming student LSAT and undergraduate GPA medians set an institutional record, making this year’s incoming class the most academically qualified in the history of the school.
+At the same time, incoming student LSAT and undergraduate GPA medians set an institutional record, making this year's incoming class the most academically qualified in the school's history.
+Despite the school's remarkable enrollment growth and continued lower tuition, UMass Law has maintained by far the smallest first-year class sizes among all law schools in the state, with a typical first-year doctrinal class size of 46 students, which is nearly half to one-third the course sizes at the private MA law schools.

 “UMass law has a powerful national brand, a unique identity as the commonwealth’s first and only public law school, and a critical public service mission that resonates with prospective students looking to make a difference in their communities,” said UMass Dartmouth Chief Operating Officer and Acting Chancellor Mark Preble.